LLNL/axom/src/docs/sphinx/coding_guide/sec09_format.rst

 Most conventions for indentation, spacing and code alignment preferred by the team are enforced by using the `uncrustify` tool.
-It can be run from the top-level CS Toolkit directory...
+It can be run from the top-level Axom directory...

 .. important:: Insert section on our use of uncrustify for code formatting.